Utility Bills with Home Ownership: The Home Buyer’s Energy Efficiency Checklist

 Compare the energy efficiency ratios and costs you calculated in the home energy efficiency audit to those of the most energy efficient home energy technologies.
-Here, you will also want to consider installation costs, together with energy costs, over the lifetime of your new energy system.
+Here, you’ll also want to consider installation costs, together with energy costs, over the lifetime of your new energy system.

 Determine what benefits would be derived from converting to lower cost natural gas.
 Is the local utility offering rebates to natural gas homes?